waizui/waizui-blog.github.io/posts/env_map_light/env_map_light.md

 Let's start with how to determine which direction to choose.
 Ideally, we want the direction to only focus on the light sources.
 Because if there are no light sources in one direction, it has no contribution to final result, we can skip the sampling of this direction.
-Analytically, doing so is been called **Importance sampling**, which makes  Monte Carlo estimator $ F_n = \frac{1}{n} \sum_{i=1}^{n} \frac{f(x_i)}{p(x_i)} $ converges more quickly.
+Doing so is called **Importance sampling**, which makes  Monte Carlo estimator $ F_n = \frac{1}{n} \sum_{i=1}^{n} \frac{f(x_i)}{p(x_i)} $ converges more quickly.

-How to get those directions that follows the direction of light sources?
+And how to get those directions that follows the direction of light sources?

-In this particular article, we are using a octahedron environment map for lighting, a point $x=(u,v), (u,v)\in[0,1]^2$ on the can be mapped onto the surface of a sphere.
+In this article, we are using a octahedron environment map for lighting, a point $(u,v)\in[0,1]^2$ can be mapped onto the surface of a sphere.

-Each pixel in the map represents incoming radiance of direction that from the sphere center point to corresponding surface position.
+So, for every pixel on the environment map represents incoming radiance of direction that from the sphere center point to corresponding surface position.

 ![uv mapping](./uv_mapping.png)

 **Fig.2.**

-The idea is to design a function that takes variable in $ [0,1]^2 $ and out put uv coordinates on the map, the coordinates follows the distribution of our target pdf, which means the coordinates are more in bright area, and less in dark area.
+The idea of doing importance sampling for environment map is to design a function that takes variable in $ [0,1]^2 $ and out put uv coordinates on the map and those coordinates follow the distribution of our target pdf, which means they exist more in bright area and less in dark area.

 With this idea, we can design the function as following: